audiBookning/sample-nestjs-stripe/README.md

 - The Webhooks are consumed in the stripe services with the help of the `@StripeWebhookHandler` decorator.

-- Leave only one service as a provider in the module by uncommenting it (comment the others) to avoid to much confusion.

 - The route for the Webhooks is `stripe/webhook`.

 - Rename `.env.example` to `.env` and change the stripe keys.

-- Since this is just a test (with minimal effort ...) and in with the objective of separating a little the code of the different subscription strategies without creating different repo, modules or more complexity, much of the code or config is repeated.
+- Since this is just a test (with minimal effort ...) and in with the objective of separating a little the code of the different subscription strategies without creating different repo or more complexity, much of the code or config is repeated.
+It will also give the easiness of latter simply copying a specific module folder to use as a quick boilerplate.

 - Each strategy has a separate config file.
 Many times the config is the same between them...

 ## TODO

-- Add tests
+- Add tests.

-- Errors are very generic

-- Many try catch missing, although Nestjs catch them by default...
+- Errors are too generic and many try catch missing, although Nestjs catch them by default...

-- Maybe separate module for each strategy?
+- It would be cleaner to create a dynamic module that would load the files of the different strategies depending on env variables.
+The problem is that one would loose the quick boilerplate possibility.

 - Integrate with a database.
 Maybe do it in a different repo in order to separate the basic "routing" implementation on its own?